git-tanvir/flutter-style-guideline/README.md

     }

-## **Widget Organization:**
+## **9. Widget Organization:**

-1. Split the widget into different Widgets instead of the same file.
+a.
+Split the widget into different Widgets instead of the same file.

-2.  use const in widgets
+b.  use const in widgets

-3. When setState() is called on a State, all descendent widgets will rebuild.
+c.
+When setState() is called on a State, all descendent widgets will
+    rebuild.
 Therefore, Split the widget into small widgets so the setState() call rebuilds only the part of the subtree, whose UI actually needs to change.